Position: Head, Asia-Pacific

 After completing her Masters degree, Megan joined a consultancy as a Statistician where she was responsible for the provision of statistical and programming support to the pharmaceutical industry.
 Megan worked across different phases of clinical trials and managed a team which provided statistical analysis for an observational study.
 Through her academic and commercial background, Megan has experience in using a wide range of programming languages, particularly SAS and R.

-Megan joined Costello Medical Consulting in April 2017.
+Megan joined Costello Medical in April 2017.
 She is excited to apply her statistical expertise and clinical background to a wide variety of projects and is looking forward to further developing her knowledge in different therapeutic areas.